Research Centre for the Humanities (RCH)

 Anne-Helen Mydland | Professor, The Art Academy – Department of Contemporary Art, University of Bergen

-Delia Tzortzaki | Adviser and the Legal Representative, Norwegian Institute at Athens
+Delia Tzortzaki | Adviser/Researcher and Legal Representative, Norwegian Institute at Athens

 Discussant